alvint/rwConfig/docs/getting-started.md

 A source that can be read in full - a properties file, a directory, anything loaded by a plugin - is also checked the other way round: a value in the source that no property declares is an error, because it is almost always a typo.
+Command line arguments are checked the same way, since every one of them was typed deliberately for this program: `prot=9000` when you declared `port` stops startup.
 When a source legitimately carries things your application does not care about, say so for that source:

 ```
 rwc.local.ignoreUnknownProperties = true
 ```

-This does not apply to command line arguments, environment variables or system properties.
-Those are looked up by name, one declared property at a time, so extra values in them are never seen.
+Environment variables and system properties are the exception.
+They are looked up by name, one declared property at a time, so the hundreds of unrelated entries in them are never seen - and neither would a typo be.
 See [Config sources](config-sources.md#unknown-properties).

 Mistakes in Java code are errors too. `config.getInt("prot")` throws